Monday 28.07.2014 427km Total:427km

 I do my best impression of the Pink Panther and sneak some food for Bear past the restaurant staff when I leave.

 Lying down helps a lot when you're feeling seasick so we loaded up another movie on the laptop.

 We stay like that until lunchtime, at lunch we meet a Scottish biker named Paul again who we first met on the ferry from Gothenburg.

 He introduces us to a Swede called Joakim and a German called Dieter.
 They were sharing the same cabin on the ferry.

-Joakim rode an Africa Twin which always gets me a bit nostalgic, it was the bike I had before I traded it in for the Tiger and I must say I do miss the old beast.
+Joakim rode an Africa Twin which gets me a bit nostalgic, it was the bike I had before I traded it in for the Tiger and even though the Tiger is better in every way I must say I do miss the old beast.

 Joakim had kitted his bike with the most brutal engine bars I've ever seen (we call it a moose-fence in Sweden) so like Paul he was obviously not planning to stick to the ring-road either.

-We hit the Skybar exchanging numbers in case anything should happen on Iceland and drinking a few beers.
+We hit the Skybar exchanging numbers in case anything should happen on Iceland and drink few beers.
 A few biking-stories were obviously exchanged as well.

 We eventually feel the need for something other than beer so we go to the only restaurant still open only to find that all that is available is sandwiches.